monsterlane/codeigniter3-app/README.md

 ## codeigniter 3dev app shell

+This project is meant as a starting point for high performance web and SAAS apps.
+If you use CSS sprite maps and the included asset caching, your site will meet every requirement of Yahoo's best practices for loading speed.
+See more here: http://developer.yahoo.com/performance/rules.html

 ## features

 * HMVC like folder structure (controllers are in folders, views and assets are in controller folders, models are all in one folder for convenience)